bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 #Challenge Map:#

-- :white_check_mark: Challenge is fully written and QA'd
+- :white_check_mark: Challenge is fully QA'd and ready to ship
+- :blue_book: Challenge has been reviewed and is ready for QA
-- :pencil: Challenge is written but needs QA
+- :pencil: Challenge is fully written
-- :pencil2: Challenge needs to be written
+- :pencil2: Challenge is being written

 ---

 ###React Challenges:###

-- **JSX and simple rendering**
+- **Introducing JSX Elements**

-  - :pencil: 1: Create a simple JSX element
+  - :blue_book: 1: Create a Simple JSX element
-  - :pencil: 2: Render more complex JSX (explain that several elements must be enclosed)
+  - :blue_book: 2: Create a Complex JSX Element
-  - :pencil: 3: Add Comments in JSX (*may need to revise test for comment*)
+  - :blue_book: 3: Add Comments in JSX (*may need to revise test for comment*)
-  - :pencil: 4: Render an HTML element to the DOM from JSX
+  - :blue_book: 4: Render HTML elements to the DOM
-  - :pencil: 5: Add HTML classes to JSX elements with className
+  - :blue_book: 5: Define an HTML Class in JSX
-  - :pencil: 6: Learn about self-closing JSX tags
+  - :blue_book: 6: Learn About Self-Closing JSX Tags

 - **Introducing React/Components**

-  - :pencil: 7: Create a simple functional component that renders HTML (also intro => syntax for this?)
+  - :blue_book: 7: Create a Functional Component *(introduce ES6 arrow syntax here?)*
-  - :pencil: 8: Create a component with ES6 class syntax
+  - :blue_book: 8: Create a Component with React
-  - :pencil: 9: Create a new element with composition
+  - :blue_book: 9: Create a Component with Composition
-  - :pencil: 10: Render nested components with composition
+  - :blue_book: 10: Use React to Render Nested Components
-  - :pencil: 11: Compose React Components
+  - :blue_book: 11: Compose React Components
-  - :pencil: 12: Render a class component to the DOM
+  - :blue_book: 12: Render a Class Component to the DOM
-  - :pencil: 13: Pulling it all together: Write a React Component from scratch and render it to the DOM
+  - :blue_book: 13: Write a React Component from Scratch

-- **Props & Conditional Rendering**
+- **Props**

-  - :pencil: 14: Pass a string to a component using JSX functional component (Peter)
+  - :blue_book: 14: Pass a String to a Functional Component
-  - :pencil2: 15: Access props using `this.props`, passing a string to a React Component (Peter - needs instructions)
+  - :pencil2: 15: Access props using `this.props`, passing a string to a React Component (Peter)
-  - :pencil2: 16: Pass an array to a component using JSX (Peter - needs instructions)
+  - :pencil2: 16: Pass an array to a component using JSX (Peter)
-  - :pencil: 17: Set the default props using the defaultProps static component property
+  - :blue_book: 17: Use Default Props
-  - :pencil: 18: Override defaultProps *(cannot check `defaultProps` on child)*
+  - :blue_book: 18: Override Default Props *(cannot check `defaultProps` on child)*
-  - :pencil: 19: Define Component propTypes *(regex `.includes` test for `propTypes`)*
+  - :blue_book: 19: Use PropTypes to Define The Props You Expect *(regex `.includes` test for `propTypes`)*
-  - :pencil: 20: Functional Stateless React Components *(regex `.includes` test for `propTypes`)*
+  - :blue_book: 20: Functional Stateless Components *(regex `.includes` test for `propTypes`)*

 - **State**

-  - :pencil2: 21: Define the initial state within the component's constructor (Jason)
-  - :pencil: 22: Display state with `this.state`
-  - :pencil: 23: Another way to display state with `this.state` in render
-  - :pencil: 24: Use `this.setState` on a button click & `bind(this)`
+  - :blue_book: 21: Create a Stateful Component
+  - :blue_book: 22: Render State in the UI
+  - :blue_book: 23: Render State in the UI Another Way
+  - :blue_book: 24: Set State with this.setState
-  - :pencil: 25: Use `bind` to bind `this` to a class method
+  - :blue_book: 25: Bind 'this' to a Class Method
-  - :pencil: 26: Use `this.setState` with a fat arrow function
+  - :blue_book: 26: Bind 'this' with an ES6 Arrow Function
-  - :pencil: 27: Write a method that toggles a state value 'on' and 'off'
+  - :blue_book: 27: Use State to Toggle an Element
-  - :pencil: 28: Write a simple counter using `this.setState`
+  - :blue_book: 28: Write a Simple Counter
-  - :pencil: 29: `OnChange` handlers: create a controlled input box
+  - :blue_book: 29: Create a Controlled Input
-  - :pencil: 30: More complex example: Controlled form with submit button
+  - :blue_book: 30: Create a Controlled Form
-  - :pencil: 31: Pass `state` to child as props: Unidirectional data flow
+  - :blue_book: 31: Pass State as Props to Child Components
-  - :pencil: 32: Passing methods as callbacks to children: child is stateless
+  - :blue_book: 32: Pass A Callback as Props

-- **Component Lifecycle Hooks**
+- **Component Lifecycle**

-  - :pencil: 33: `componentWillMount`
+  - :blue_book: 33: Use the Lifecycle Method componentWillMount
-  - :pencil: 34: Ajax data with `componentDidMount`
+  - :blue_book: 34: Use the Lifecycle Method componentDidMount
-  - :pencil: 35: Add event listeners in `componentDidMount` *(is the explanation correct?)*
+  - :blue_book: 35: Add Event Listeners *(is the explanation correct?)*
-  - :pencil: 36: Managing updates with `componentWillReceiveProps` and `componentDidUpdate`
+  - :blue_book: 36: Manage Updates with Lifecycle Methods
-  - :pencil: 37: Prevent re-render with `shouldComponentUpdate` — *(note on Virtual DOM?)*
+  - :blue_book: 37: Optimize Re-Renders with shouldComponentUpdate

 - **Advanced Rendering**

-  - :pencil2: 38: Write JavaScript in `render` & `return` of React Component (Peter)
+  - :pencil2: 38: Advanced JavaScript in `render` & `return` of React Component (Peter)
-  - :pencil: 39: Conditional rendering: `if/else` in `render` method
+  - :blue_book: 39: Render with an If/Else Condition
-  - :pencil: 40: Conditional rendering: `&&`
+  - :blue_book: 40: Use && for a More Concise Conditional
-  - :pencil: 41: Prevent a component from rendering with `null`
+  - :blue_book: 41: Return null to Prevent Rendering
   - :pencil2: 42: Conditional rendering: ternary condition (Peter)
   - :pencil2: 43: Conditional rendering based on `props`(Peter)
-  - :pencil2: 44: Use `map` to dynamically render an array of data (Peter - needs instructions)
+  - :pencil2: 44: Use `map` to dynamically render an array of data (Peter)
-  - :pencil: 45: Use `filter` to dynamically filter an array of data
+  - :blue_book: 45: Use Filter to Dynamically Filter an Array
-  - :pencil: 46: Inline CSS 1
+  - :blue_book: 46: Introducing Inline Styles
-  - :pencil: 47: Inline CSS 2
+  - :blue_book: 47: Add Inline Styles in React
   - :pencil2: 48: JSX Gotchas: Key difference in attribute names, etc (Peter)
-  - :pencil: 49: Server side rendering with `renderToString`
+  - :blue_book: 49: Render React on the Server with renderToString

 ---